KutalaMohanPrasad/ResearchMethodology/README.md

 To create a new work account for your company, follow the steps below.
 You may need to request assistance from whoever has administrative permissions on your company's Microsoft Azure account.

-1.Sign in to the Microsoft Azure portal (https://portal.azure.com).
+1.Sign in to the [Microsoft Azure portal](https://portal.azure.com).

 2.From the left navigation menu, select the Azure Active Directory > Users.